 Phone: (937) 878-1561

-Invisalign Timeline to Treatment
+What is the Invisalign Timeline of Treatment (Explained)

 I love orthodontics.
 I love the challenge of creating healthy and beautiful smiles.
 I love the people I get to meet and interact with on a daily basis.
 I love taking care of my patients and giving them a smile they can be proud about.